artcuddy/project5-foodsnap-backend/README.md

     - For storing the repository, files and images pushed from Gitpod
 - Gitpod
     - IDE used to code project
+- VS Code
+    - IDE used to code project on local machine
 - Heroku
     - Used to deploy the application
 - Django Rest Auth